As humans, we can be quick to make judgments, and these judgments are often based on how things appear at first glance.

 Accidental or unwanted exposure to porn

-The fact is, many people who struggle with porn stumbled upon it by accident as kids, maybe through a pop-up on the computer or when they typed in the wrong web address.
+The fact is, many people who struggle with porn stumbled upon it by accident as kids, maybe through a pop-up on the computer, when they typed in the wrong web address, or through a porn bot on Instagram.

 Do you know how often it is these days for the slightest error or most innocent Google search to lead kids to hardcore content?
 Kids are also sometimes exposed to porn unwillingly by their peers.
 Others have found a parent’s or older sibling’s stash of porn.
 At that age, kids generally do not have the maturity or knowledge to know what to do with that kind of content.

 “I saw my first pornographic image when I was nine… I didn’t want it and I didn’t search for it.
 It came in the form of a spam email and I saw a picture of a woman in her underwear.
 That was all.
 No nudity, just that.
-But at 9-years-old, I knew I had stumbled on something exciting, but wrong.
+But at nine years old, I knew I had stumbled on something exciting.
 My young curiosity overcame me and I continued to try and find more of the same.” – P., now 29 years old.

 “I was simply a naive kid who didn’t even understand sexual feelings yet and got hooked simply from a happenstance encounter with a book that depicted an inappropriate image.” – T., now 20 years old.